 (Reason: Domestic dishwashing machines would be difficult to enforce and should already come equipped with backflow preventers.
-Consistent with regional amendments in IPC Section 608.)
+Consistent with regional amendments in IPC Section 608.) will review after review of the IRC.

 413.4 Required location for floor drains Public laundries and central washing facilities.
 Floor drains shall be installed in the following areas: